coreeng/core-platform-docs/content/guides/onboarding/tenancycli.md

 You'll be prompted for:

 * `tenant name` - Name of your tenancy.
-Must be the same as your filename.
 * `parent tenant` - Name of the parent tenant or `root`.
 Note: `root` tenant is created implicitly.
 * `description` - Description for your tenancy.
 * `contactEmail` - Metadata: Who is the contact for this tenancy?
 * `costCentre` - Metadata: Used to split cloud costs.
-* `repoositories` - (Optional) Your application repository for Core Platform.
+* `repositories` - (Optional) Your application repository for Core Platform.
 If you dont have one you car create after by follwoing the guide for [Deploy a New Application](../../deployapp/)
-* `environments` which of the environments in Environments Repo you want to deploy to (select on or more with Space)
+* `environments` which of the platform environments in Environments Repo you want to deploy to (select on or more with Space)
 * `adminGroup` - will get permission to do all actions in the created namespaces
 * `readonlyGroup` - will get read-only access to the created namespaces